storesafe/cordova-sqlite-storage/README.md

 ### Moving forward

-It is recommended to read through the [usage](#usage) and [sample](#sample) sections before building more complex applications.
+It is recommended to read through the [**usage**](#usage) and [**sample**](#sample) sections before building more complex applications.
 In general it is recommended to start by doing things one step at a time, especially when an application does not work as expected.

-The new [brodybits / cordova-sqlite-test-app](https://github.com/brodybits/cordova-sqlite-test-app) sample is intended to be a boilerplate to reproduce and demonstrate any issues you may have with this plugin.
+The [`brodybits/cordova-sqlite-test-app`](https://github.com/brodybits/cordova-sqlite-test-app) sample is intended to be a boilerplate to reproduce and demonstrate any issues you may have with this plugin.
 You may also use it as a starting point to build a new app.

-In case you get stuck with something please read through the [support](#support) section and follow the instructions before raising an issue.
-Professional support is also available by contacting: <sales@xpbrew.consulting>
+In case you get stuck with something please read through the [**support**](#support) section and follow the instructions before raising an issue.
+Professional support is also available by contacting: <sales@storesafe.io>

 ### Plugin usage examples and tutorials

 **Simple example:**

-- [brodybits / cordova-sqlite-storage-starter-app](https://github.com/brodybits/cordova-sqlite-storage-starter-app) (using `cordova-sqlite-storage` plugin version)
+- [`storesafe/cordova-sqlite-storage-starter-app`](https://github.com/storesafe/cordova-sqlite-storage-starter-app) (using `cordova-sqlite-storage` plugin version)

 **Tutorials:**